Topics Map > IT Services > Software Support

 What is Managed Software Center and how you can use it

 What is Managed Software Center?

-Managed Software Center (MSC) is a tool for enterprise application and software deployment and maintenance on Mac OS.
+Managed Software Center (MSC) is a tool for enterprise application and software deployment and maintenance on the macOS.

 What can I do with MSC?

-With MSC users can install campus applications, upgrade Mac OS, and install printers.
+With MSC users can install campus applications, upgrade the macOS, and install printers.

 Benefits of MSC